-Special Educational Needs Information Report
+Special Educational Needs and/or Disabilities Information Report (SEND)

 At Berrybrook Primary School, we pride ourselves on being a caring school that puts the needs of all pupils at the centre of what we do.
 As a school we work collaboratively to ensure that all pupils have access to a positive learning environment with an inclusive curriculum to enable individual pupils to reach their full potential.